-We spoke with Daniel Gussmann, Chief Investment Officer of AXA Switzerland, about modern pension fund solutions, sustainable investments, and the challenges posed by the capital market.
+We spoke with Daniel Gussmann, Chief Investment Officer of AXA Switzerland, about modern pension fund solutions and the challenges posed by the capital market.

 Capital markets, especially equity markets, are regularly subject to fluctuations.
-We have a risk-conscious investment strategy with a high degree of diversification, and this has a stabilizing effect on performance and the coverage ratio.
-Even at the height of the coronavirus crisis, when stock markets were plummeting, the coverage ratio always stayed comfortably above 100%.
-The numbers have to add up over the long term, and both our portfolios and the collective foundations themselves are very well placed to absorb future fluctuations.
+We have a risk-conscious investment strategy with a high degree of diversification.
+The numbers have to add up over the long term, and our strategies and portfolios are geared to ensuring that they do.

 «We got into interesting asset classes like Swiss real estate and mortgages at an early stage and built up considerable expertise in alternative investments such as private equity.
 That's now paying off.»

 Could you tell us more about your investment strategy?

 We manage pension assets for more than 40,000 companies in Switzerland.
 Many of these are affiliated to a collective foundation for occupational benefits.
 Each foundation's board of trustees decides on its own investment strategy, which we then implement in compliance with the applicable legal restrictions.